justtrackio/gosoline/docs/getting_started/how_to_build_an_api.md

 [structmd]:# (pkg/apiserver/compression.go CompressionSettings)
 **CompressionSettings**

-CompressionSettings allow the enabling of gzip support for requests and responses.
-By default compressed requests are accepted, and compressed responses are returned (if suitable).
+CompressionSettings control gzip support for requests and responses.
+By default, compressed requests are accepted and compressed responses are returned (if accepted by the client).

 | field       | type     | default     | description     |
 | :------------- | :----------: | :----------: | -----------: |